Later Jin invasion of Joseon: War

-In 1627, Hong Taiji dispatched Amin, Jirgalang, Ajige and Yoto to Joseon with 30,000 troops under the guidance of Gang Hong-rip and Li Yongfang.
-The Jurchens met sharp resistance at the border towns but Joseon border garrisons were quickly defeated.
-On 14 January, the Jurchen army advanced into Uiju where Mao Wenlong was stationed, and Mao quickly fled with his men into the Bohai Sea.
+In 1627, Hong Taiji dispatched Amin, Jirgalang, Ajige, and Yoto to Joseon with 30,000 troops under the leadership of Gang Hong-rip and Li Yongfang.
+The Jurchens met sharp resistance at the border towns, but Joseon border garrisons were quickly defeated.
+On 14 January, the Jurchen army advanced into Uiju, where Mao Wenlong was stationed, and Mao quickly fled with his men into the Bohai Sea.
 The Neunghan Fortress fell on the 21 January.
 Next the Jurchens attacked Anju.
 When it became clear that defeat was inevitable, the Anju garrisons committed suicide by blowing up their gunpowder storehouse.
-Pyongyang fell without a fight and the Jin army crossed the Taedong River.
+Pyongyang fell without a fight, and the Jin army crossed the Taedong River.

 By this time, news of the invasion had reached the Ming court, which immediately dispatched a relief contingent to Joseon, slowing the Jurchen advance into Hwangju.

 King Injo then dispatched an envoy to negotiate a peace treaty, but by the time the messenger returned, Injo had already fled from Hanseong (Seoul) to Ganghwa Island in panic.

 Despite the Jin invasion's success, Amin was willing to negotiate a peace.
 The following settlement was agreed upon on Ganghwa Island: